-The NIHR Research for Patient Benefit (RfPB) programme funds health, public health and social care research covering a wide range of health service challenges.
+The NIHR Research for Patient Benefit (RfPB) programme funds health, public health and social care research covering a wide range of health service challenges in England.

 The aim of the programme is to fund topics and research methodologies that increase the effectiveness of NHS services, provide value for money and benefit patients.

-The Research for Patient Benefit Programme supports research that is concerned with the day-to-day practice of health service staff.
-Research proposals should have a clear trajectory towards benefiting the health or wellbeing of patients and users of the NHS.
+The programme supports research that is concerned with the day-to-day practice of health service and social care staff.
+Research proposals should have a clear trajectory towards benefiting the health or wellbeing of patients and users of the NHS and social care services.

 Research proposals are submitted to RfPB online through the Research Management System.
 We supply template application forms for stage 1 and stage 2 to help researchers prepare their proposal ahead of submission.